Understanding ACOS vs. ROAS: A Guide to Profitability

 1. Use Negative Keywords

-Prevent irrelevant clicks that waste budget
+Prevent irrelevant clicks that waste your budget.

-Regularly check your search term report
+Check your search term report regularly.

 2. Improve Ad Relevance

-Match product targeting to customer intent
+Match product targeting to customer intent.

 3. Optimize Bidding Strategy

-Allocate budget to top performing keywords
+Allocate more budget to top-performing keywords.

 4. Focus on Conversion Rate

-Highlight break-even price and shipping info
+Emphasize the break-even price and shipping information.

 📦 Shopify + Amazon: How ACOS Optimization Impacts Both

-Account for returns
+Account for returns.

-Keep ad spend to ≤ 5–10% of your product price
+Keep ad spend to ≤ 5–10% of your product price.

 📈 Beyond ACOS: How to Compete with Amazon in Search